Absolute Flash: "Of Two Worlds" (#1–3)

-"The Trials of the Flash" (#4-7)
+"The Trials of the Flash" (#4–7)

 "Iron Heights"

 Wally has a nightmare of his mother's grave and Barry's corpse rising out it before waking up in a park.
 With Grodd hiding in his backpack, Wally enters Iron Heights, a district of Central City.
-While waiting in a line for food, he is approached by Ralph Dibney, who offers Wally a stay at a youth mission he and his wife runs.
-There, Wally meets with Linda Park, who asks him what he's running from.
+While waiting in line for food, he is approached by Ralph Dibny, who offers Wally to stay at a youth mission he and his wife run.
+There, Wally meets with Linda Park, who asks him what he is running from.
 Meanwhile, the Rogues observe an anomaly left by Wally before it implodes.
-Rudy West chews the team out for letting Wally and Grodd escape before heading back to Fort Fox to figure out what Allen doing in his lab.
-While investigating the wreckage of the experiment, Rudy is approached by the lead scientist of Project Olympus, Dr. Elenore Thawne, who is indirect in telling him about the truth of Barry was doing.
+Rudy West chews the team out for letting Wally and Grodd escape before heading back to Fort Fox to figure out what Allen was doing in his lab.
+While investigating the wreckage of the experiment, Rudy is approached by the lead scientist of Project Olympus, Dr. Elenore Thawne, who is indirect in telling him about the truth of what Barry was doing.
 She tells him that Wally is the greatest success to come out the Project, which angers Rudy.
 She then reveals that they know where he is as they are tracking Grodd, before showing him that other test subjects escaped the night Wally got his powers.
 Back at the mission, before heading to bed, Wally realizes that Grodd has left his backpack and is running away.
 Wally runs after Grodd into the sewers, where Grodd says they have to stop "hot".
 The two then come face to face with the escaped Project Heat Wave, a humanoid creature made of lava.

-Wally tries to reach out to it, but his powers hurt the creature, who angerly attacks him.
+Wally tries to reach out to it, but his powers hurt the creature, who angrily attacks him.
 Heat Wave emerges from the sewers, threatening Ralph, Linda, and others in the mission.
-Thawne informs the Rogues that they have a lock on Wally and that Grodd has led him to Mick Rory, surprising Leonard who was told he didn't survive the experiments.
-He angerly asks what else she has lied to them about, but Thawne says that she is prepared to explain more of Project Olympus's true goals later.
-Grodd conforms a frightening Wally and tells him that the people need them both to help.
+Thawne informs the Rogues that they have a lock on Wally and that Grodd has led him to Mick Rory, surprising Leonard who was told he did not survive the experiments.
+He angrily asks what else she has lied to them about, but Thawne says that she is prepared to explain more of Project Olympus' true goals later.
+Grodd comforts a frightened Wally and tells him that the people need them both for help.
 Wally puts on the suit and confronts Heat Wave.
 Grodd tells Wally to help the creature by taking the heat from him.
-Wally does so and suddenly has a vision of standing on a asteroid as a giant dark hand reaches out for him.
-Wally is then awaked by Ralph, and sees that Mick Rory has returned to his human form.
+Wally does so and suddenly has a vision of standing on an asteroid as a giant dark hand reaches out for him.
+Wally is then awakened by Ralph, and sees that Mick Rory has returned to his human form.
 Ralph and Linda ask Wally to let them help him, but he sees a helicopter and runs away.
-At Fort Fox, Thawne tells the Rogues to deploy immediately, only to realize that Rudy isn't there.
+At Fort Fox, Thawne tells the Rogues to deploy immediately, only to realize that Rudy is not there.
 Rudy uses Barry's badge to enter a locked room, where he discovers a strange craft and bodies of aliens inside tanks.